ImgBotApp/InternetNL/detail/web/tls/version/verdict/bad_en.md

-Your web server allows for secure connections with *insufficiently* secure TLS versions.
+Your web server offers support for *insufficiently* secure TLS versions.